chalianwar/chalianwar.github.io/_pages/about.md

 ## News
 * <span style="color:red">Open positions for graduate students.</span><br>
 Email me your CV, if you are interested in systems and machine learning.
+* Paper accepted in VLDB'23.
+Congratulations to Jingyuan, Ben, and the team!
 * Paper accepted in ICSE'23.
 Congratulations to Waris!
 * Paper accepted in IEEE BigData'22.
 Congratulations to Jingoo!
 * Paper accepted in SC'22.
 Congratulations to Sixing and Phuong!